 In addition to being aware of your surroundings, it’s essential to know how to escape your surroundings if you need to.
 Research any evacuation plans your community has put into place, but go even further to find several ways to leave the area on your own.

 When creating your evacuation plan, mark it clearly on a map and practice.
-When driving the route, find any shelter available and mark those.
+When driving the route, look for any available shelters and mark them.

-In preparing for evacuation, determine several accessible meeting points along the route if you and your group become separated.
+When preparing for evacuation, identify several accessible meeting points along the evacuation route in case you and your group become separated.
 Consider investing in walkie-talkies if your cell phone dies or you lose reception.

 Prepare Your Home for Wildfires